Vegetarian Dishes Fit for a Carnivore

 Luckily, today’s vegan menus aren’t just plates of vegetables or faux-meat dishes masquerading as carnivore cuisine.
 They’re composed dishes that folks of any food lifestyle can enjoy.

-“A lot of dishes try to mask that they’re vegan,” says Alexa Lemley, operations manager and chef at Lemleys’ Catering in Columbus, Ind.
+“A lot of dishes try to mask that they’re vegan,” says Alexa Lemley, operations manager and chef at Lemleys’ Catering in Columbus, Indiana.
 “If you’re vegan, be out and proud.”

 Classic Approach, Vegan Twist